-Most Common Allergens to Watch for in Lawrenceville
+Most Common Allergens to Watch for in Duluth

 If you’re experiencing a runny noise, itchy eyes, coughing or fatigue, you might be suffering from severe springtime allergies.
-Before taking action, it’s important to know which allergens are common in Lawrenceville:
+Before taking action, it’s important to know which allergens are common in Duluth and Lawrenceville:

 - Ragweed pollen

 - Grass pollen

 *These trees currently have the most active pollen counts: juniper, hackberry, cottonwood, elm and elk.

 To avoid suffering from severe springtime allergies, you first must reduce your exposure to the various types of pollen that trigger them.
 Follow these top techniques for reducing severe springtime allergies and living a healthier life:

 - Check the local pollen report, and schedule outdoor activities later in the day.